Two performances of works by David are scheduled in the 2022 London Festival of Contemporary Church Music:

 On Sunday 20 September 2015, the Magnificat and Nunc Dimittis in G was sung at Choral Evensong in the Episcopal Church of St Francis, San Francisco, USA – its North American premiere – after which the choir posed for this commemorative photo of the event.

 On Saturday 11 July 2015, David’s partsong, A garden inclosed is my spouse, shortlisted in the Cantus Ensemble Composition Competition, was performed by the Ensemble in a concert at St Gabriel’s Church, Warwick Square, Pimlico, London.
 An illustrious panel of judges – Ronald Corp, Alexander Campkin, William Mival and James Davy – were present to hear all four finalists, and chose David’s piece as the overall winner.
-The concert performance can be heard below.

 The Palm Sunday (29 March 2015) Family Communion service at St Mark’s, Herston (Bell Street, Swanage) included the first performance of David’s introit for adult and junior choirs, piano, flute, guitar and percussion – Hosannah to the Son of David.